 “Very interesting read, informative and the pictures also add so much to the stories.
 Well, done.”

-To mark Black History Month, Learning Through the Arts celebrated the story of the Windrush migrants through 4 months long exhibition at Wycombe Museum.
-Due to restrictions on the opening of the main museum space caused by social distancing guidelines, the museum was operating as a Cafe and gardens only.
-Installing the Windrush Stories exhibition on the ground floor gave the museum an opportunity to attract visitors through a temporary exhibit which ran in tandem with their own pop-up exhibition ‘We Are the Windrush Legacy’ at the Eden Shopping Centre, which also open from the 1st October 2020.
+To mark Black History Month, the exhibition was installed, on the ground floor in October 2020 until March 2021.
+This provided an opportunity to attract visitors through a temporary exhibit which ran in tandem with their own pop-up exhibition ‘We Are the Windrush Legacy’ at the Eden Shopping Centre, which also open from the 1st October 2020.

-The exhibition was accompanied by two days of Windrush themed family workshops at Wycombe Museum over October half-term delivered by Learning Through the Arts.
+The exhibition was accompanied by two days of Windrush themed family workshops at Wycombe Museum over October half-term 2020.